pavel-hrdina/PersonalBashUtils/README.md

 purposes.
 The scripts are organized into directories based on their functionality or purpose.
 Here are some of the directories you'll find in this repository:

-- : Scripts for automating repetitive tasks or workflows
+- **automation**: Scripts for automating repetitive tasks or workflows
 - **backup**: Scripts for backing up files, directories, or databases
 - **data-processing**: Scripts for processing data, such as CSV files or logs
 - **networking**: Scripts for network-related tasks, such as pinging or checking ports